The Report on Unidentified Flying Objects: Introduction

 Ruppelt begins Chapter One with a tale, set in Summer 1952, where an unnamed F-86 fighter pilot fires on an unidentified target, only to be ridiculed as having 'cracked up' or panicked.
 Ruppelt claims the report on the incident was burned and never submitted to Bluebook—Ruppelt claims he learned of the incident through informal channels.

 Ruppelt describes how Bluebook handled income UFO reports.
 Many stories were classed "Insufficient Data for Evaluation", while a "Crackpot" file held reports from people "who had talked with flying saucer crews, who had inspected flying saucers that had landed in the United States, who had ridden in flying saucers, or who were members of flying saucer crews."
 In contrast, potentially-"good" reports were those from trusted, trained observers like higher-ranking military personnel.

 Ruppelt describes giving briefings to students at Air Force's Command and Staff school, Air Force Intelligence School, Office of Naval Research, as well as the Atomic Energic Commission's Los Alamos laboratory and Sandia Base.

 Ruppelt notes the discrepancy between public denials of official interest during the same era his groups was actively studying UFOs: "All of this time unnamed Air Force officials were disclaiming serious interest in the UFO subject.
 Yet every time a newspaper reporter went out to interview a person who had seen a UFO, intelligence agents had already been flown in, gotten the detailed story complete with sketches of the UFO, and sped back to their base to send the report to Project Sign.
 Many people had supposedly been "warned" not to talk too much.
 The Air Force was mighty interested in hallucinations."

 1947 craze

-Chapter Two, "The Era of Confusion Begins", discusses the Arnold Sighting and the subsequent 1947 flying disc craze.
+Chapter Two, "The Era of Confusion Begins", discusses the Kenneth Arnold UFO sighting and the subsequent 1947 flying disc craze.
 After initial skepticism, sightings from military personnel caught the attention of the Air Force Technical Intelligence Center.
 Ruppelt explains that "as more UFO's were observed near the Air Force's Muroc Test Center, the Army's White Sands Proving Ground, and atomic bomb plants, ATIC's efforts became more concentrated."

 Ruppelt described the Maury Island Incident, in which original saucer witness Kenneth Arnold was given mundane lava rocks claimed to have come from flying saucer.
 Arnold contacted Air Force investigators, who flew to investigate.
 On their return, the two investigators died when their plane suffered engine trouble.